jakobbjelver/Nimblic/README.md

 - **Bug Reporting**: Encounter an issue?
 Report it on our issues tracker.
 - **Feature Suggestions**: Have ideas for new features?
 Share them with us.
 - **Code Contributions**: Contributions via pull requests are always welcome.

+## Questions or inquiries?

+Everything you need to know is on the homepage of the website ([Nimblic.app](https://nimblic.app/)), but if you want to contact us directly, use the contact form [here](https://nimblic.app/contact).

 We look forward to embarking on this data exploration journey with you! 📊🔍